Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Statements and Declarations

+\textbf{Data and code availability.} The numerical illustration uses the 35 observations reported by \citet[Table~2]{CryerRyan1990}.
+Online Resource~1 provides reproducible code for the closed-form evaluations, Table~\ref{tab:components}, and the illustration; Online Resource~2 provides a nested-permutation check of the Appendix~\ref{app:exact} component formulas.
+Both online resources are archived in Mendeley Data \citep{KarlOR2026}.

-During the preparation of this work the author used GPT-5.2 Pro in order to proofread/reword text, refine LaTeX formatting, and assist in structuring and commenting R code based on the author's instructions.
-After using this tool, the author reviewed and edited the content as needed and takes full responsibility for the content of the published article.
+\textbf{Use of generative AI and AI-assisted technologies.} During the preparation and revision of this work, the author used OpenAI's ChatGPT 5.5 Pro and Anthropic's Claude Fable 5 to assist with proofreading and rewording text, checking mathematical derivations and numerical results, refining LaTeX formatting, and structuring and commenting the supplementary code, based on the author's instructions.
+The author reviewed and edited all AI-assisted output and takes full responsibility for the content of the article.